bslassey/first-party-sets/ua_policy_proposal.md

 1. Common owners and common controllers
 2. "A group identity that is easily discoverable by a user"

-The DNT definition of ‘party' converge with the findings and recommendations of the 2012 Federal Trade Commission report titled "[Protecting Consumer Privacy in an Era of Rapid Change](https://www.ftc.gov/sites/default/files/documents/reports/federal-trade-commission-report-protecting-consumer-privacy-era-rapid-change-recommendations/120326privacyreport.pdf)".
+The DNT definition of ‘party' converges with the findings and recommendations of the 2012 Federal Trade Commission report titled "[Protecting Consumer Privacy in an Era of Rapid Change](https://www.ftc.gov/sites/default/files/documents/reports/federal-trade-commission-report-protecting-consumer-privacy-era-rapid-change-recommendations/120326privacyreport.pdf)".
 This report also recommends, for the sake of user transparency:

 3. "Privacy notices should be clearer, shorter, and more standardized to enable better comprehension and comparison of privacy practices."